altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 }
 ```

-If the aforementioned setting is not given in the Configuration, this method will pass through the given Receive function unmodified, meaning that there is no runtime cost unless actually enabled.
+If the aforementioned setting is not given in the Configuration,
+- this method will pass through the given Receive function unmodified,
+- meaning that there is no runtime cost unless actually enabled.

-The logging feature is coupled to this specific local mark-up because enabling it uniformly on all actors is not usually what you need, and it would lead to endless loops if it were applied to event bus logger listeners.
+The logging feature is coupled to this specific local mark-up
+- because enabling it uniformly on all actors is not usually what you need,
+- and it would lead to endless loops if it were applied to event bus logger listeners.

-    Logging of special messages Actors handle certain special messages automatically, e.g. Kill, PoisonPill, etc
+### Logging of special messages
+Actors handle certain special messages automatically, e.g. Kill, PoisonPill, etc.
-- Tracing of these message invocations is enabled by the setting akka.actor.debug.autoreceive, which enables this on all actors.
+- Tracing of these message invocations is enabled by the setting akka.actor.debug.autoreceive,
+- which enables this on all actors.

-    Logging of the actor lifecycle Actor creation, start, restart, monitor start, monitor stop and stop may be traced by enabling the setting akka.actor.debug.lifecycle; this, too, is enabled uniformly on all actors.
+### Logging of the actor lifecycle
+Actor creation, start, restart, monitor start, monitor stop and stop
+- may be traced by enabling the setting akka.actor.debug.lifecycle;
+- this, too, is enabled uniformly on all actors.

 All these messages are logged at DEBUG level
 - To summarize, you can enable full logging of actor activities using this configuration fragment: